nextleap-project/countermitm/talks/2018_talk_lausanne_jan_17/talk.rst

 - framework for decentralized key consistency

-- peers maintain key-related claims in "chains"
+- peers maintain key-related claims, verifications in "chains"

 - peers can exchange chain entries or head hashes in "online" and "offline" variants